algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 SportShield's uninstallation is quite simple.
 You can unlock it either by Bluetooth or with the app.
 By Bluetooth:
-1. When you're connected to the device, go on the device's settings.
+1. Go on the device's Bluetooth settings.
 2. Click on the "Unlock" button to unlock SportShield.
-With the app:

 <!--steps with the app-->

 <br>